CoconutJJ/AMACSS/a48_study_guide.md

 ## Section 0: Introduction to C and Basic Data Types

-C is an <b> imperative </b> language.
-There is no interactive mode in C. All programs start at a function called  <b> main() </b>.
-Program can include and use code from <b> libraries </b>, similar to Python modules.
+C is an **imperative** language.
+There is no interactive mode in C. All programs start at a function called  `main()`.
+Program can include and use code from **libraries**, similar to Python modules.
 Here is an example of the most famous program in C.

 ```c
 // Allows you to use input and output command such as printf